Skip to main content

 kieferpix / Canva Pro / Getty Images

-Forget jet lag – the biggest travel hurdle might be something you already own: your passport.
-This essential document acts as both your ID and proof of citizenship, ensuring a smooth international journey.
-But to avoid last-minute scrambles, it’s crucial to understand how long your passport is good for.
+Forget jet lag — the biggest travel hurdle might be something you already own: your passport.
+This essential document is your ID and proof of citizenship, ensuring a smooth international journey.
+But to avoid last-minute scrambles, it’s crucial to understand how long a passport is good for.

 How long is a U.S. passport valid?

-Rocio Ramirez / Unsplash
+Nicole Geri / Unsplash

-In the United States, the validity of a passport depends on the age of the holder at the time of issuance.
+In the U.S., a passport’s validity depends on the holder’s age at the time of issuance.
 For example;

-• Adults (16 and older): Passports issued to adults are valid for ten years from the date of issue.
+• Adults (16 and older): Passports issued to adults are valid for 10 years from the date of issue.
 This extended period acknowledges the stability in adults’ appearances and personal details over a decade.

 Recommended Videos